gamesbook/protograf/docs/source/tetrominoes.rst

 Tetrominoes share all the properties of :doc:`Polyominoes <polyominoes>` but, instead of a *pattern* they are defined using a *letter*.

-A *letter* in uppercase format draws a tetromino in such a way that it resembles that letter; whereas a lowercase letter draws the same basic shape but inverted from left to right.
+A *letter* in uppercase format draws a Tetromino in such a way that it resembles that letter; whereas a lowercase letter draws the same basic shape but inverted from left to right.